Concerto Competition Recital

 Daniel Recital Hall, Converse University

-For the 2025-26 season, the Spartanburg Philharmonic Youth Orchestra is pleased to announce that the Concerto Competition will move to a recital format with a live audience.
+For the 2026-27 season, the Spartanburg Philharmonic Youth Orchestra is pleased to announce that the Concerto Competition will be a recital format with a live audience.

 The Symphony ensemble conductor must approve your intended repertoire before your audition.
 The conductor will let you know when if your pieces has been approved and you can proceed to registration.